 All nationalism is based on lies and imaginary narratives, but Canada's is more transparent than most.
-Essentialcreated from nothing in the sixties and seventies.
+Essentially, the Canadian national identity was created from nothing in the sixties and seventies.
 Canada didn't have a flag before 1965, people sang God Save the Queen instead of Oh Canada up until 1980, there was no Canadian literature or music to speak of (there were regional musical forms, but the literary and cultural identity was mostly that of the British Commonwealth).
 Canada had fought unremarkably alongside England during the world wars, but didn't have an independent foreign policy.
-And there's no Canadian cuisine apart from a few (maple syrup) and a few poverty dishes
+And there's no Canadian cuisine apart from a few things stolen from indigenous nations (maple syrup) and a few poverty dishes from Quebec (poutine).